What Merchants Should Know For Successful Chargeback Reversals

 4. Respond Within Required Timeframes

-Payment processors give customers considerable time to file a dispute, often up to 120 days in the U.S. and even longer in other parts of the world like the United Kingdom, Asia, and Europe.
-Merchants have a much shorter window to respond, and those response timeframes vary by payment platform:
+Payment processors give customers considerable time to file a dispute, often up to 120 days in the United States and even longer in other parts of the world like the United Kingdom, Asia and Europe.
+Businesses have a much shorter window to respond, and those response timeframes vary by payment platform:

 Visa, PayPal, mastercard, American Express and Discover logo

-In the past, when merchants failed to respond promptly, credit card issuers would simply assume the merchant accepted the chargeback.
-But with the latest Visa Claims Resolution initiative, merchants may now face additional fines if they don’t submit a formal response to Visa either accepting or denying the charge.
+In the past, when businesses failed to respond promptly, credit card issuers would simply assume the business accepted the chargeback.
+But with the Visa Claims Resolution initiative, businesses may now face additional fines if they don’t submit a formal response to Visa either accepting or denying the charge.

 5. Look for Behavior Patterns

 People naturally follow regular behavior patterns.
-That’s how merchants learn about their customers and cater offers to them.
+That’s how businesses learn about their customers and cater offers to them.
 At the same time, customers who consistently file chargebacks may, in fact, be fraudsters.

-This type of tracking in partnership with a fraud protection solution can help merchants prevent fraudulent chargebacks instead of resorting to ineffective measures such as mass declining of transactions.
-When merchants default to declining transactions as a preventative measure, they risk increasing the number of false declines, which can be even more detrimental to their business.
-False declines are a leading reason why customers opt not to do business with a merchant again.
+This type of tracking in partnership with a fraud protection solution can help businesses prevent fraudulent chargebacks instead of resorting to ineffective measures such as mass declining of transactions.
+When businesses default to declining transactions as a preventative measure, they risk increasing the number of false declines, which can be even more detrimental to their business.
+False declines are a leading reason why customers opt not to do business with a business again.

 6. Write Compelling Rebuttal Letters

-While the evidence a merchant submits is intended to support their case, a carefully constructed rebuttal letter offers the opportunity to succinctly summarize the key facts that can help them win chargeback reversals.
+While the evidence a business submits is intended to support their case, a carefully constructed rebuttal letter offers the opportunity to succinctly summarize the key facts that can help them win chargeback reversals.

 Here are some tips for constructing a compelling rebuttal letter: